jeffvance/rhs-hadoop-install/README.txt

-		RHS-Ambari Installation Script
+		RHS-Hadoop Installation Script

 == Overview ==

   The install.sh script (and the companion data/prep_node.sh script) sets up Red Hat Storage (RHS) for Hadoop workloads.
+Ambari is used to install the Hortonworks HDP Hadoop distro and the management/install tool.
 It is expected that the Red Hat Storage installation guide was followed to set up RHS.
-The storage (brick) partition (sometimes /dev/sdb) should be configured as RAID 6.
+The storage (brick) partition (e.g. /dev/sdb) should be configured as RAID 6.

+  Ambari is an Apache project targetting Hadoop management, monotoring and installation.
+After install.sh readies the RHS environment for Hadoop, the final installation steps will be performed, manually, via the Ambari install wizard.

-  A tarball named "rhs-ambari-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
+  A tarball named "rhs-hadoop-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
 The download directory is arbitrary. install.sh requires password-less ssh from the node hosting the rhs install tarball (the "install-from" node) to all nodes in the cluster.
 In